Project Domains and Categories of Computer Science Projects

 - Talk to Mentors/Peers: Discuss and brainstorm, often the best ideas come from group conversations.

-9. Where can I find the source code for CSE projects from my final year?
+8. Where will I find the source code for CSE projects from my final year?

 A lot of open-source projects, including those on GitHub, provide full documentation.